dezoito/ollama-grid-search/src/issue.md

 That worked.

 ====
-To trigger inference, we need to change the value of gridParams.experiment_uuid, but if we use the value from an older experiment, we will rewrite its log file!
+[ok]To trigger inference, we need to change the value of gridParams.experiment_uuid, but if we use the value from an older experiment, we will rewrite its log file!

+[ok]we are close, but remember the form fields can hold arrays of data, so we have to retype TFormValues and make sure we can import those into the form

+[ok]Try updating TParamIteration with strings, or rewriting every field (which is more correct) [ok]If we rewrite the fields, using temperatureList, we could also manually derive them each from configAtom.

+Can we derive gridParams from FormValues, adding just uuid?

+When rebuilding the values to be inserted into the FormValues atom, we will have to loop over the prompts from the experiment to build the prompt array